grabeTaka/UBeleza-Front/README.md

-# Love-Beauty-Front
+#UBeleza Front
 This repository contains two vue.js projects, which make up my undergraduate work.
-They are used by establishment professionals and their administrators.
+They are used by establishment professionals and their administrators to management your products, schedules, prices and more

 ## Take a look at the application
 ![Alt Text](https://media.giphy.com/media/SsxK1vDHpjRO87A5u3/giphy.gif)